void-linux/void-docs/src/about-handbook/index.md

 and maintain Void Linux systems, and to highlight the differences between common Linux distributions and Void.

+To search for a particular term within the Handbook, select the 'magnifying glass' icon, or press 's'.

 Those looking for tips and tricks on how to configure a Linux system in general should consult upstream software documentation.
 Additionally, the [Arch Wiki](https://wiki.archlinux.org/) provides a fairly comprehensive outline of